Existence of solutions for deterministic bilevel games under a general Bayesian approach: Preliminaries and model formulation

-If a leader $i\in \mathfrak{I}$ has a belief $\beta^i$ over $S$, it means that for a given leaders' decision vector $x\in \R^d$, he or she predicts that the response of the followers is a random variable with probability distribution $\beta^i_x$.
+If a leader $i\in \mathfrak{I}$ has a belief $\beta^i$ over $S$, it means that for a given leaders' decision vector $x\in D\subset \R^d$, he or she predicts that the reaction of the followers is a random variable with probability distribution $\beta^i_x$.
 Accordingly, he or she aims to minimize the expected value of his/her cost function $\theta_i$, with respect to $\beta^i$.
-Thus, problem \eqref{eq:LeaderProblem} can be rewritten as follows:
+Thus, problem \eqref{eq:LeaderProblem} can be formulated as follows:

-Note that, since the belief $\beta^i$ is fixed (in the sense that it is not decided within problem \eqref{eq:LeaderProblem-Stochastic} but prior to it), the equilibrium problem given by \eqref{eq:LeaderProblem-Stochastic} becomes just a classic Nash equilibrium problem, where all the complexity of the bilevel structure is captured by the beliefs.
-We will call this Nash equilibrium problem a \emph{bilevel game with belief system} $\{ \beta_i\ :i\in \mathfrak{I} \}$.
+Note that, since the belief $\beta^i$ is fixed (in the sense that it is not decided within problem \eqref{eq:LeaderProblem-Stochastic} but prior to it), the equilibrium problem given by \eqref{eq:LeaderProblem-Stochastic} becomes a generalized Nash equilibrium problem (GNEP), where all the complexity of the bilevel structure is captured by the beliefs.
+In this GNEP the objectives of the players are no longer random, and we will call it a \emph{bilevel game with belief system} $\{ \beta_i\ :i\in \mathfrak{I} \}$.

-The \textit{Bayesian approach} consists in selecting a belief system that models correctly the predictions of the leaders to the uncertain followers' reactions, and then to pose the problem as the bilevel game with the selected belief system.
+The \textit{Bayesian approach} consists in selecting a belief system, prior to the problem, that models the predictions of the leaders to the uncertain followers' reactions, and then to pose the problem as the bilevel game with the selected belief system.

-\begin{remark} This model was first introduced by Mallozzi and Morgan in 1996 under the name of Intermediate Stackelberg games \cite{Mallozzi1996}.
-The new name we are proposing is inspired on Bayesian games \cite{harsanyi1967games}, where players have limited observability on the decisions of the other players.
-Thus, the unknown information is modeled as a random variable called the type of a player.
-Here, one can understand the followers' selection $y\in S(x)$ as the ``type" of the followers, which is unknown for the leaders.
-We think that this is a fundamental aspect of the model, and the proposed name reflects that. \end{remark}
+\begin{remark} The renaming of the approach as Bayesian is motivated by several aspects: First, it encompasses the fact that leaders must form beliefs over the (unknown) behavior of the followers which fits the Bayesian interpretation of probabilities (see, e.g., \cite{wasserman2004all}).
+Secondly, these beliefs can be understood as priors, that could be refined after playing the game.
+While this is not treated in this work, the idea opens the possibility of ``learning'' the real behavior of the followers by updating the belief and observing outcomes of the game.
+Finally, considering that the selection $y\in S(x)$ is unknown due to lack of information, one might understand it as the type of the follower, following the ideas of Bayesian games \cite{harsanyi1967games}. \end{remark}